 - Gaining Followership

 - Written Communication

-Regardless of your profession these are important skills to have in your tool belt.
-I’m not saying that I’ve mastered any of the above.
+Regardless of your profession, these are essential skills for your tool belt.
+Of course, I’m not saying I’ve mastered any of the above.
 However, I can say that on-the-job experience has allowed me to grow in these areas exponentially.

-You can grow all of these skills working for yourself as well.
-However, when you have an opportunity to work in an organization with more experienced professionals you may find yourself in a better position to learn these skills from others.
+You can grow all of these skills by working for yourself as well.
+However, when you can work in an organization with more experienced professionals, you may find yourself in a better position to learn these skills from others.
 You’ll learn so much simply by surrounding yourself with great leaders.